mcanthony/famous-cassowary/README.md

 Documentation to come later.
 For now, please see the [demos](./demos) folder for the most up-to-date examples of what is possible.

+## Demos

+* **[CassowarySurface](http://matthewtoast.github.io/famous-cassowary/demos/cassowary-surface/):** A stunning demonstration in which you move a green square around the screen with your mouse! ([Code](https://github.com/matthewtoast/famous-cassowary/blob/master/demos/cassowary-surface/index.js))

 ## Development

 You'll need Node to install Bower.
 After you clone the repo: